neomatrix369/meterian-scanner-docker/Developers.md

 v0.1: digest: sha256:cf067b9283cac7ca5c6a2b8fb9b9f30880804d7638a3c792559ea89a90712fd0 size: 3047
 ```

+### Automatically (via CircleCI)

+CircleCI has been configure to push the most recent updated version of the docker image containing the latest version of the Meterian Scanner client jar with it, to Docker Hub for each commit and also as a nightly build.

+Please check [./circleci/config.yml](./circleci/config.yml) and [push-docker-image-to-hub.sh](./build/push-docker-image-to-hub.sh) script to see further details.

 ## Running the docker container

-Also `runInDockerContainer.sh` to run the image after it has been build  The end-users can use this as a template to run the container on their end.
+Also `runInDockerContainer.sh` to run the image after it has been build  The end-users can use this as a template to run the container on their projects of choice.

 Although other examples are provided in the [README.md](README.md).

 ## Housekeeping